How to check word count in Apple Notes via iPhone and Other iOS Devices.

 [Editor’s note – July 16, 2020: The app recently underwent an update and name slight name change 2 months ago — Word Count – Advanced Counter, but still produced by the same company with even better features than what are discussed below.]

-So, you could start crafting or dictating content in Word Count only to transfer with ease to Apple Notes, Pages, or another editor of your choice.
+So, you could start crafting or dictating content in Word Count only to transfer it with ease to Apple Notes, Pages, or another editor of your choice.

 That’s likely a showstopper for some folks, but it’s not for me due to favoring and using Apple Notes as my go-to editor of choice when crafting content.